“Before you knew me I traveled around the world

-Beneath her simplicity lives a brilliant mind.
-For her lyrics, Lori draws ideas from sources other than the written word.
+But beneath Lori’s simplicity lives a brilliant mind.
+For her lyrics, she draws ideas from sources other than the written word.
 “I’m an idea puller, and I do reach to other things for inspiration, like going to live shows or listening to podcasts.”

 Lori confesses that some of her best ideas come from television and movies.
 The song “Witness to Your Life” came from a conversation in the Susan Sarandon movie “Shall We Dance.”
-“My Love Follows You Were You Go” came from a line she heard on the “The Real Housewives of New York.”
+“My Love Follows You Were You Go” was pulled from a line she heard on the “The Real Housewives of New York.”
 The song “The Bird and the Rifle” had a similar inception.

 “I wrote that with Troy Virgus and Katelyn Smith.
 This makes it sound like I watch so much TV (she laughs), but that title was from the television show ‘Modern Family.’
 It was the punchline of a joke.
 I just loved it.
 I thought, it’s five words and everybody sees a picture in those five words.”

 As of right now Lori is still based in Stoughton penning songs and raising the tail end of her brood.
 She travels to Nashville once a month to compose with other songwriters.
-She admits the hardest thing about her life is being pulled in so many directions.
+She admits the hardest thing about her life is being tugged in so many directions.